ranvis/php-ext-cbor/README.md

 Implementors may return data structure to serialize the instance, or throw an Exception to stop serializing.
 Classes that does not implement this interface cannot be serialized (aside from `stdClass` plain object).

+Although some classes such as PSR-7 `UriInterface` are serializable by default as described below, `Serializable` can take precedence.

 #### EncodeParams

 When the encoder encounters an `Cbor\EncodeParams` instance, it encodes `$value` with the specified `$params` flags and options added to the current flags and options.
 After encoding inner `$value`, those parameters are back to the previous state.